UKHomeOffice/hocs/documentation/extracts.md

 As the amount of data involved in the generation of the view increases, the time taken to generate the view will also grow.
 For very large datasets this may need to be considered when selecting a time of day to run a extract, consider; maintenance windows, operational support hours, standard user group operating hours.

-Scheduled refresh jobs are [configured in the Helm charts](https://github.com/UKHomeOffice/hocs-helm-charts/blob/main/charts/hocs-audit/templates/refresh-dcu-cases-view-job.yaml) and enabled on a per-environment basis, also managed via Helm for all [notprod🔒](https://github.com/UKHomeOffice/hocs-deployments-notprod) and [prod🔒️](https://github.com/UKHomeOffice/hocs-deployments-prod) environments.
+Scheduled refresh jobs interact directly with the database.
+The jobs are [configured in the Helm charts](https://github.com/UKHomeOffice/hocs-helm-charts/blob/main/charts/hocs-audit/templates/refresh-dcu-cases-view-job.yaml) and enabled on a per-environment basis, also managed via Helm for all [notprod🔒](https://github.com/UKHomeOffice/hocs-deployments-notprod) and [prod🔒️](https://github.com/UKHomeOffice/hocs-deployments-prod) environments.

 The jobs are enabled by providing values in a `hocs-audit` deployment, for example:
 ```